-Services and Supports contract for the provision of four (4), community crisis apartments, with no more than one (1) bed per apartment, a mobile crisis team and timely accessible services and supports to individuals eighteen (18) years and older experiencing a mental health crisis in NH Community Mental Health Region VI.
+As part of New Hampshire's implementation of the Community Mental Health Agreement (Amanda D. Settlement), the Bureau of Mental Health Services has implemented the Mobile Crisis Services and Supports contract for the provision of four (4), community crisis apartments, a mobile crisis team and timely accessible services and supports to individuals eighteen (18) years and older experiencing a mental health crisis in NH Community Mental Health Region VI.